10 Books for a Better Money Mindset-

 I love this book because it offers a no-BS, tough-love approach to help you move past self-imposed limitations.
 It is a great alternative to cozy, everything is rainbows, self-help books.
 Beyond the catchy title, it offers practical insights on fostering the will for change, changing your language to serve you and overcoming analysis-paralysis.
 It drives home the point, quite bluntly, that you currently have the life (and the money mindset) that you are willing to put up with.
 It is certainly a refreshing read.

 10. The Power of Habit by Charles Duhigg

 Habits around money can either be the most empowering or the most detrimental.
 This book walks you though everything you need to know about breaking and forming habits that will transform your life, and of course your money mindset.
 This book is a fascinating account on recent research into habit and worth the time to read it.
 What cues some of you current money habits?
 What rewards do you have in place for your good habits?
 Do you have a plan in place to create better habits around money?
 This book dives into it all.
 Change might not be fast and it isn’t always easy.
 But with time and effort, almost any habit can be reshaped.

 There you have it!
 Our top Ten Books for a Better Money Mindset.
 Have you read any of these already?
 Are there others you would add to the list?
 We hope you find value in these and that at least one resonates with you in a way that makes you want to intentionally improve your mindset, because if you improve your mindset- you improve your life!

-Please note this post includes affiliate ad links which are associated with Bonfire Media, LLC.
+Please note this post includes affiliate ad links -As an Amazon Associate we earn from qualifying purchases.